-Snowplow driver says he didn't see Total CEO plane
+Snowplow driver says he didn't see Total CEO's jet

 MOSCOW (AP) — The driver of the snowplow that apparently caused the plane carrying the Total CEO to crash at a Moscow airport says he neither saw nor heard the private jet as it sped toward him down the runway in the dark.

-Investigators have detained the snowplow driver, who they say was drinking on the job.
-His lawyer, however, denies this.
+Investigators accused the snowplow driver, Vladimir Martynenko, of drinking on the job.
+His lawyer has denied this.

-Channel One television on Wednesday showed footage of the driver, Vladimir Martynenko, being questioned.
-He said he didn't notice that he had strayed onto the runway and didn't hear the plane over the noise of the snowplow or see any lights.
+In footage of his questioning shown Wednesday on Channel One state television, Martynenko, 60, says he didn't notice that he had strayed onto the runway and didn't hear the plane over the noise of the snowplow or see any lights.

 "The plane was taking off, and I practically didn't see it or hear it because the equipment was operating," Martynenko, still wearing the blue coveralls that appear to be his work uniform, tells investigators.
 "There were not even any headlights, or at least I didn't see them.
 And then there was the hit."